-Benefit Maximum: 45 therapeutic visits for all early intervention services per plan year.
+Benefit Maximum: A total of 45 speech, occupational or physical therapy visits for all early intervention services per plan year.

 Limitations: Non-emergency medical transportation, respite care and service coordination services as defined under federal law are not covered.
 Assistive technology is covered only if a covered durable medical equipment benefit.
 See the Durable Medical Equipment section.